 - Rock House Canyon, an easy walk through a sandy wash to see ancient petroglyphs.

 - Mushroom Rock: walk through an open sagebrush flat to a unique rock formation with petroglyphs carved at its base.

-- Cedar Ridge Canyon, a choose-your-own adventure hike up a long side canyon with rock art near the mouth.
+- Cedar Ridge Canyon, a choose-your-own-adventure hike up a long side canyon with rock art near the mouth.

 - Flat Canyon, a short walk from the river’s edge to a breathtaking petroglyph panel.
-Go farther up the canyon and find a small waterfall; even farther, and you’ll spot a natural arch, high in the cliffs.
+Go farther up the canyon and find a small waterfall; even farther, you’ll spot a natural arch, high in the cliffs.

 - Rock Creek Ranch: wander through the remains of a historic homestead in the deepest part of the canyon.

 - Chicken Rock, a moderate-to-strenuous hike to a spectacular overlook of the river and an abandoned meander.

 - Cow Swim: hike through a field of native plants to scout one of the biggest rapids of the trip.